pytchlang/pytch-tutorials/script-by-script-blue-invader/tutorial.md

 Here are some ways you could make the game even better:

-* Once the game is over, the player still hears the *fizz* noise if they click on the stage.
-Stop this from happening.

-* Make the aliens move more quickly as the player's score goes up.
+* Make the aliens move more quickly as the player’s score goes up.

 * Add a rare red alien which is worth 50 points.
+The “space invaders” bundle of images, which you added to the project, includes a red alien.

 * Add some left-to-right randomness to where the aliens start.